 Thanks to Kevin Hardy, Senior Assistant Golf Professional with the Country Club of Darien, PFCF is donating over 2,000 pounds of clothing to individuals directly impacted by Hurricane Harvey through the Houston Relief Hub.
 Kevin recruited the support of his fellow and neighboring Golf Professionals, Michael Crawford of Woodway Country Club and Sam Wiley of Wee Burn Country Club.
 Their collective effort represents one of the Foundation's largest single clothing collection efforts and the Foundation's first donation in response to a natural disaster.
 Please join the Foundation in extending a sincere thank you to Kevin, Michael, Saw, and their respective staffs and memberships for their strong commitment to serving others!
 Pictured (from left to right) are Cory Muller, Kevin Hardy, and Chris Fischer of the Country Club of Darien.

-PFCF Launches Inaugural Golden Hanger Challenge, June 2017
+PFCF 2nd Annual Golden Hanger Challenge, September 2018

-Offered to all Professional Golf Management Programs across the country, the Penn State University, Methodist University, Eastern Kentucky University, and University of Maryland Eastern Shore Professional Golf Management programs participated in the Foundation's First Annual Golden Hanger Challenge.
+Offered to all Professional Golf Management Programs across the country, Ferris State University and University of Maryland Eastern Shore Professional Golf Management programs participated in the Foundation's 2nd Annual Golden Hanger Challenge.
 This contest challenged each student society with the task of organizing a single event clothing drive.
 The student society who collected the most clothing (on a per student basis) would be deemed the Contest Winners and receive, thanks to Peter Millar, a VIP all expenses paid tour of the Peter Millar Headquarters for the student co-chairs, an on campus educational program provided by the leadership of PFCF and Peter Millar, a prize for each student, and the Golden Hanger Trophy.
-In total, 2,106.9 pounds of clothing were collected and donated to individuals in need.
-A phenomenal effort by all programs, but thanks to the superior leadership of University of Maryland Eastern Shore students, Joe Ellis and Tyler McElroy, the UMES PGM program are this year's contest winners!
-Congratulations to all PGM programs; we look forward to 2018!!
+In total, 1,395 pounds of clothing were collected and donated to individuals in need.
+Thanks to the superior leadership of Tyler McElroy and the overall commitment of the University of Maryland Eastern Shore student society, the UMES PGM program successfully defended their title!
+The 3rd Annual Golden Hanger Challenge is underway.
+Congratulations to the two time Champion, UMES PGM Program!!